Dmunch04/Chirp/README.md

 # Chirp
-A modern low-level programming language written in C++, to replace C++ and other old languages.
+A modern low-level programming language written in C++, to replace C++ and other old languages, but it's still pretty bad right now.

 # Simple Example
 ```chirp